symsoph/symsoph/README.md

 <!-- Full-Stack -->
 <img src="https://github.com/cse110-sp24-team24/cse110-sp24-team24/blob/main/src/assets/paw_icon_big.png" width="30"> Purrfect Notes
 > For a quarter long project, I was a full-stack developer on a team of 12.
 Together, we created a developer desktop app for fellow engineers to create and organize their meeting notes and thoughts in an elegant yet simple way.
 [Try it out](https://github.com/cse110-sp24-team24/cse110-sp24-team24) !
+>
-Or click the image below to watch the demo video !
+> Or click the **image** 👇 below to watch the demo video !

 <div align="center">
 <a href="https://www.youtube.com/embed/PqLQ9NjTBlo?si=GGzfPBMG_p4MFkei">